 One – You are Permitted to Feel All Your Emotions

 Since most of us want to feel some shade of happiness on a regular basis, it’s easy to dismiss the more negative emotions as helpful.
-And it’s also way too easy to believe that a bad moment can lead you down the rabbit hold of days of crappy feelings.
+And it’s also way too easy to believe that a bad moment can lead you down the rabbit hole of days of crappy feelings.
 Yet, one of the biggest insights I’ve relearned time and again is that you have to feel ALL your emotions.
 Yes, especially the icky ones you don’t want to experience.

 Cancelling all those plans made me feel frustrated, disappointed, and anxious.
 But the thing is, by allowing myself to experience those emotions, I was able to swing back to the more positive emotions I wanted to feel.
 Trying to ignore particular emotions causes them to linger.
 So, take this little insight from me: go ahead and feel what you feel.
 Then you can move on.